canjs/canjs/index.md

 [can.control.view.min.js](http://donejs.com/can/dist/can.control.view.min.js)
 \[[dev](http://donejs.com/can/dist/can.control.view.js)\]

-This plugin renders a view from a URL in a _views/controlname_ folder.
+[can.Control.view](http://donejs.com/docs.html#!can.Control.view) renders a view from a URL in a _views/controlname_ folder.
 If no viewname is supplied it uses the current action name.
 If no data is provided the control instance is passed to the view.
 Note that you have to set a name when creating the Control construct for _view_ to work.

 {% highlight javascript %}